-- Have you had a recent medical test or surgery?
+- Did you have a medical test or surgery recently?

 Amsterdam JT.
 Oral medicine.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen’s Emergency Medicine: Concepts and Clinical Practice.
 7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 68.
+Philadelphia, PA: Elsevier Mosby; 2009:chap 68.

 Sharma R, Brunette DD.
 Ophthalmology.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen’s Emergency Medicine: Concepts and Clinical Practice.
 7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 69.
+Philadelphia, PA: Elsevier Mosby; 2009:chap 69.